front-end-intermediate/Hooks/README.md

 ### State as an Array

-Here’s an example of a list of random numbers.
-Clicking the button adds a new random number to the list:
+Build a random number generator.
+Clicking the button adds a new random number to the UI list:

 ```js
 function RandomList() {